math-dojo/question-service/README.md

 ### Prerequisites

-This project uses the Maven Wrapper, so all you need is Java installed.
+This project uses the Maven Wrapper, so Java is necessary.
+If local testing is required you need to have MongoDB as well.

 ### Installation